 New American Funding is just about everywhere and doing everything right.
 They have 150 branch locations across the U.S. (except New York and Hawaii), and have a solid web presence.

 You can go through the entire application online, get rate quotes, and track the status of your loan application right from your computer.
-They also have a vast array of loan options.
+They also have a vast array of loan products.

 Here’s a list of everything they offer:

 - Fixed-rate Loans of 10, 15, 20, and 30 years

 - FHA loans, VA loans, and USDA loans